-ıer nt 2: Cou sessment: Planning, performing and evaluating Description A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for Judo when performing at a high J udo as ssessment: Planning, performing and evaluating / Marks Description e.C.
-A candidate should demonstrate under applied conditions: OU a detailed directed and regulations for edge when performing at a might 41-50 level; a very good understanding of tactics with the ability to plan strategies appropriate in both attacking and defensive situations; 41 30 an ability to select the best skills, from those listed, in practice and contest situations and produce very good attacking and defensive movements with a high measure of control, consistency and accuracy; an ability to show speed of movement to outwit opponent, showing very good distribution of weight and the correct application of force to off balance opponent.
-A candidate should demonstrate under applied conditions: • a good understanding of the rules and regulations for Judo when performing at a good level; a good understanding of the grip, stance to enable players to attack on the left and right; ; 31-40 an ability to select and use the correct skills in practice and contest situations and produce good attacking and defensive movements with a good measure of control, consistency and accuracy; an ability to apply tactics successfully to overcome opponents' weaknesses, showing a good measure of speed and a good distribution of weight to off balance opponent.
-A candidate should demonstrate under applied conditions: a sound understanding of the rules and regulations for Judo when performing at a good level; 21-30 a sound understanding of the grip, stance to enable players to attack on the left and right; an ability to make sensible choices when choosing the best manoeuvre and understand the principle of attack and defence to outwit opponent; L an ability to execute a variety of throws in a contest situation, using appropriate tactics with a reasonable measure of success.
-A candidate should demonstrate under applied conditions: a basic understanding of the rules/regulations in order to perform at a reasonable level, particularly in a practice situation; 11-20 an ability to make appropriate simple choices in an attempt to outwit opponents both in attack and defence in a practice situation; an ability to execute basic skills with a reasonable amount of control in a practice situation, without the ability to move quickly from a defensive situation to an attacking situation; F an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
-A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of Judo; limited ability to a graph in a few self-and otherwise and a to be self-and otherwise and a self-and otherwise and ot 0-10 a limited ability to organise him/herself and others in order to improve simple techniques in practice; a limited ability to select the appropriate movements in order to outwit opponent; a limited ability to execute the basic skills in a passive situation.
+Marke Description Marks 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for Judo when performing at a high level; a very good understanding of tactics with the ability to plan strategies appropriate in both attacking and defensive situations; an ability to select the best skills, from those listed, in practice and contest situations and produce very good attacking and defensive movements with a high measure of control, consistency and accuracy; an ability to show speed of movement to outwit opponents, showing very good distribution 31-40 of weight and the correct application of force to off balance opponents.
+A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for Judo when performing at a good level; a good understanding of the grip, stance to enable players to attack on the left and right; an ability to select and use the correct skills in practice and contest situations and produce good attacking and defensive movements with a good measure of control, consistency and accuracy; an ability to apply tactics successfully to overcome opponents' weaknesses, showing a good measure of speed and a good distribution of weight to off balance opponents.
+21-30 A candidate should demonstrate under applied conditions: a sound understanding of the rules and regulations for Judo when performing at a good level; a sound understanding of the grip, stance to enable players to attack on the left and right; an ability to make sensible choices when choosing the best manoeuvre and understand the principle of attack and defence to outwit opponents; an ability to execute a variety of throws in a contest situation, using appropriate tactics with a reasonable measure of success.

+ent 2: Cou Description A candidate should demonstrate under applied conditions: a basic understanding of the rules/regulations in order to perform at a reasonable level, Marks Description i l A candidate should demonstrate under applied conditions: Se'C a basic understanding of the rules/regulations in order to perform at a reasonable level, particularly in a practice situation; OH 11-20 an ability to make appropriate simple choices in an attempt to outwit opponents both in attack and defence in a practice situation; an ability to execute basic skills with a reasonable amount of control in a practice situation, without the ability to move quickly from a defensive situation to an attacking situation; • an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
+A candidate should demonstrate under applied conditions: • a limited understanding of the rules/regulations of Judo; 0-10 a limited ability to organise him/herself and others in order to improve simple techniques in practice; • a limited ability to select the appropriate movements in order to outwit opponents; a limited ability to execute the basic skills in a passive situation.